HouzuoGuo/reconn/README.md

 ## Database server

-Connect to the database using: `psql -h reconn-user-db.postgres.database.azure.com -U reconnadmin -d postgres`, the database password `BOInscINOnioVc2RK`.
+Connect to the database using: `psql -h reconn-user-db.postgres.database.azure.com -U reconnadmin -d postgres`, the database password is `BOInscINOnioVc2RK`.

 List and create database: